Dasharo/docs/docs/transparent-validation/pikvm/usage-validation.md

     WIFI_PASSWD="password"
     ```

-    There is a possibility that, in countries that support CH13, the device will
+    > Note: There is a possibility that, in countries that support CH13, the
-    not connect.
-You will need to configure your router to disable channels
+    > device will not connect.
+You will need to configure your router to disable
-    12-14 or disable Auto scan mode so it will connect.
+    > channels 12-14 or disable Auto scan mode so it will connect.

 ### Completing Setup